- Scrub Island Resort, Spa & Marina, Scrub Island, British Virgin Islands

 Why Stay At Hesperia Madrid

-Want to add an extra few days?
-The new-in-2010 high-speed train from Madrid gets travelers to Barcelona in three hours and Seville in just over two.
+Don't want to leave quite yet?
+If you feel like exploring more of the Iberian Peninsula, board the high-speed train that gets you from Madrid to Barcelona in three hours and to Seville in just over two.

 Arrive at Madrid Barajas Airport (MAD) which is approximately 7.5 miles (about 15-25 minutes depending on traffic) from the hotel.Paseo de la Castellana, 57, Madrid, Madrid, Spain